 The school complies with all fire safety laws and will conduct fire drills in accordance with State law.
 Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
+The alarm signal for fire drills consists of bells, verbal prompts, and flashing lights.

 Tornado drills will be conducted during the tornado season using the procedures provided by the State.
+The alarm signal for tornadoes is different from the alarm signal for fires and lock down drills and consists of an announcement over the school's PA system.

 Lock down drills in which the students are restricted to the interior of the school building and the building secured will occur a minimum of two (2) times each school year.
+The alarm system for a school lock down is different from the alarm system for fires and tornadoes and consists of an alarm and boot system from Lockout USA.